Insights + Resources

 Benefits of a Roth Custodial IRA

-Once your child has earned income, it doesn’t matter where the IRA contributions come from.
-You may be able to entice your child to open an account by offering matching contributions from you or a grandparent or by funding the account up to the allowable amount.
+Once your child or grandchild has earned income, it doesn’t matter where the IRA contributions come from.
+You may be able to entice your the minor to open an account by offering matching contributions from you or other family members or by funding the account up to the allowable amount.
 That way they will still have money left from their paycheck to go shopping or out with friends.

 Once the Roth IRA is open for a minor, all assets are managed by the custodian until the child reaches age 18 (or 21 in some states).
 Given the tax bracket most teens are in, and the length of time they have to invest, a Roth IRA may provide the most potential long-term financial gain.
 Because of this, it’s important to stress to your child that using the money to help fund their retirement will likely be their most advantageous option.
 However, contributions are available anytime and withdrawals of earnings can be made penalty-free in some circumstances prior to age 59½.
 For example: